antronerds/r2-training-courses/docs/Methylation_analysis.md

-A second methylation scatter plot from the three datasets of Probe "cg16556145" can be generated as shown in Figure 5-10.
+A second methylation scatter plot, this time with Probe "cg16556145" and with the same three datasets, can be generated as shown in Figure 5-10.
 As expected, the methylation tendency from the normal to cancer cells is increasing, as was observed in the scatter plot in Figure 5-9 as well.
 The methylation level "Lokk" for normal tissues is lower than the methylation level of "Heyn"  tumor cell lines (compare the summary statistics by hovering over the boxes).
 The methylation level of the primary tumor tissues in the "Heyn" dataset is also lower than the methylation level of the "Esteller" proliferative tumor cell lines.

 In the "One Way Analysis of variance (ANOVA)" table, it is again observed that the p-value is quite significant as shown in red (in Figure 5-10).

 ![](_static/images/Methylation/fig5-10b.png)

 [**Figure 5-10: ANOVA table and methylation graphs of the three datasets of Probe "cg16556145" (could be compared to expression plot Figure 7-5**](_static/images/Methylation/fig5-10b.png)

 The mean methylation difference between the two probes is shown more clearly in another online methylation analysis tool named "Wanderer" [6].
 There is a greater methylation difference between normal and tumor cells at probe cg25032595 (marked in blue in Figure 5-11) than at probe cg16556145 (marked in red in Figure 5-11).